huynn109/otp_consent/README.md

 import 'import package:otp_consent/otp_consent.dart';
 ```
 Extend OtpConsentAutoFill mixin that will offer you:
-- startSmsListening(): to listen SMS code from the native
+- startOtpConsent(): to listen SMS code from the native
-- stopSmsListen(): to stop listen broadcast receiver from native
+- stopOtpConsent(): to stop listen broadcast receiver from native
 - smsReceived(sms): call get value otp when the sms is received.
 - sms: get sms code received